NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-single-value.md

      * Defines the entire state for a single Heads or Tails game instance.
      */
     struct Game {
-        // The address of the player who chose Heads. address headsPlayer;
+        address headsPlayer;
-        // The address of the player who chose Tails. address tailsPlayer;
+        address tailsPlayer;
-        // The core encrypted result.
-This is a publicly decryptable ebool handle.
-        // true means Heads won; false means Tails won. ebool encryptedHasHeadsWon;
+        ebool encryptedHasHeadsWon;
-        // The clear address of the final winner, set after decryption and verification. address winner;
+        address winner;
     }

     // Mapping to store all game states, accessible by a unique game ID. mapping(uint256 gameId => Game game) public games;

-    /// Emitted when a new game is started, providing the encrypted handle required for decryption.
+    /// @notice Emitted when a new game is started, providing the encrypted handle required for decryption
-    /// gameId: The unique identifier for the game.
+    /// @param gameId The unique identifier for the game
-    /// headsPlayer: The address choosing Heads.
+    /// @param headsPlayer The address choosing Heads
-    /// tailsPlayer: The address choosing Tails.
+    /// @param tailsPlayer The address choosing Tails
-    /// encryptedHasHeadsWon: The encrypted handle (ciphertext) storing the result. event GameCreated(
+    /// @param encryptedHasHeadsWon The encrypted handle (ciphertext) storing the result event GameCreated(
         uint256 indexed gameId,
         address indexed headsPlayer,